FAQs

 Currently, only Tay-Sachs is covered by the NHS for the Jewish community for individuals without family history.
 The other conditions covered in the Jnetics screening test are only available on the NHS if you have an established family history of a particular condition.
 In this case, your GP can refer you to a Regional Genetics Service for disorder-specific carrier testing where appropriate.

 If you suspect that you have at least one Jewish grandparent, it is still sensible to be tested.
-This is because if you have some Jewish, ancestry you will have an increased risk relative to the general population, though this will be lower than people of full Jewish descent, it is still advisable to test.
+This is because if you have some Jewish ancestry you will have an increased risk relative to the general population, though this will be lower than people of full Jewish descent, it is still advisable to test.

 This test detects the vast majority of all genetic changes in the genes we cover.
 However, this test, as with all genetic tests, cannot detect all possible changes.
 The screening test detects over 95% of carriers in the Jewish population with detection rates varying slightly across the different conditions.